thotsaphon-tun/terraform-tencentcloud-vpc/examples/vpn-vpc/README.md

 ## Usage

-To run this example, you need first replace the configuration like `vpc_name`, `subnet_name` etc, and then execute:
+To run this example, you need first replace the configuration like `vpc_name`, `private_subnets` etc, and then execute:

 ```bash
 $ terraform init